AIFF versus WAV: Which audio file format is best?

 - 96k 24 bit DVD-Audio Quality (DVD-A)

 In the studio 48k 24bit or 96k 24bit are often used as “studio quality” and then downsampled later.
 Most people do not want 96k WAV files.
 It’s just too big, and who listens to “better than CD quality” these days anyways.
 Maybe audiophiles and studio people, but many listen to mp3 or lossy versions too.
 You need your songs to sound great in all formats, and getting caught up in all the different versions can be a rabbit hole you don’t want to go down.
-Plenty of great material has been recorded at 44.1k, plenty of terrible material has been recorded at 192k (or even higher!) but it doesn’t make it sound any better it it’s no good from the start.
+Plenty of great material has been recorded at 44.1k, plenty of terrible material has been recorded at 192k (or even higher!) but it doesn’t make it sound any better if it’s no good from the start.
+There is a lot more to sound quality than just sample rate, so really don’t sweat it.

 Quality Analysis via Nyqust- Shannon Sampling Theorem